CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 The variables list shows all of the variables contained in a loaded dataset (see Figure 6‑8).
 To display a variables list, select the name of the dataset of interest in the **Datasets** pane.
 Each of the variables in the list can be used to create a formula in the **Formula** pane that can then be used to create plots.
 VERDI allows the user to automatically add a formula by double-clicking on the name of a variable.
 This automatically creates a formula that contains the variable for the loaded dataset and makes it the default formula for making plots.
 In addition, you may right-click on the name of the variable to show a popup menu as shown in the middle of the figure.
 From this menu you can either add the variable as a formula, or you can to add it into the formula editor so that it can be used to compose more complex formulas.
 Formulas are described in more detail in Chapter 7.

 <a id=Figure6-8></a>
 Figure 6‑8.
-Right-Click on Variable in Dataset Pane
+Right-Click on Variable in Dataset Pane<br>
 <img src="media/image018.png"/>

 Time Steps and Layers Panels